 | ^ pattern `None` not covered

-Rust knows that we did not cover every possible option, and even knows which pattern we forgot!
-Enums in Rust are exhaustive: we must exhaust every last option possible in order to be valid.
-Especially in the case of Option<T>, when Rust prevents us from forgetting to explicitly handle the None case, it protects us from assuming that we have a value when we might have null and thus making the billion-dollar mistake discussed earlier.
+Rust knows that we didn’t cover every possible case and even knows which pattern we forgot!
+Matches in Rust are exhaustive: we must exhaust every last possibility in order for the code to be valid.
+Especially in the case of Option<T>, when Rust prevents us from forgetting to explicitly handle the None case, it protects us from assuming that we have a value when we might have null, thus making the billion dollar mistake discussed earlier.

 The _ Placeholder

 Rust also has a pattern we can use in situations when we don’t want to list all possible values.
-For example, a u8 can have valid values of zero through 255.
+For example, a u8 can have valid values of 0 through 255.
 If we only care about the values 1, 3, 5, and 7, we don’t want to have to list out 0, 2, 4, 6, 8, 9 all the way up to 255.
-Thankfully, we don’t have to: we can use the special pattern _ instead.
+Fortunately, we don’t have to: we can use the special pattern _ instead:

 let some_u8_value = 0u8;